dmd-program/dmd-100/topics/semiotics.md

 ![](/assets/the-treachery-of-images-this-is-not-a-pipe-1948.jpg)

 The three categories of signifiers are the **\(1\) Icon**, **\(2\) Symbol** and **\(3\) Index**.
 An icon resembles some physical attribute of the signified.
 A symbol is an arbitrary form that is connected to the signified only through cultural association and convention.
 The fact that you can understand this text is because it is a symbol that you have learned to connect to it's corresponding meaning.
 An index is some manifestation or result of the existence of the signified.
-For instance, a traffic cone on the highway is an index for construction.
+For instance, a traffic cone on the highway is an index for a construction zone being present.

 The **signified** is the conceptual idea.
 If you were to write the word _spoon_, that word would be a symbol that signifies something about the referenced object that is a spoon.